 Related Reading: 20 Questions To Ask A Guy You Are Dating

 6. Demand change in negging tendencies

-If you’re just dating, let them know that there won’t be the next date until you’re sure that their behaviour stands corrected.
+If you’re just dating, let them know that there won’t be a next date until you’re sure that their behavior stands corrected.
 If you’re in a relationship, tell your partner that either they get their act together or you’ll have to reassess your decision of being with them.

 7. Decide whether you want to stay

 No matter how much the neg has been manipulating you, remember that you always have the power to choose what you want in your life.
 If despite you expressing reservations about their tendencies and asking for a change, the negging continues, do not hesitate to pull the plug.
 You deserve better.

 - Negging involves subtle insults, backhanded compliments, and mixed signals that are intended to undermine your confidence

 - It is different from teasing in that negging has nefarious intentions while teasing is a form of consensual play that strengthens a bond

 - Other signs of negging include constant comparisons, veiled humor, and manipulative behavior